joyboseroy/ideaforge/README.md

 # IdeaForge

-**A Knowledge Graph-Grounded Multi-Methodology Agent Framework for Innovation Analysis and Patent Claim Generation**
+**A Knowledge Graph-Grounded Multi-Agent Framework for Cross-Methodology Innovation Analysis and Patent Claim Generation**

 Companion code for the paper: